marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 version_id=v0.3 \
 replace_existing_version=True
 ```
-4. Monitor the pipeline run in KFP UI.
+4. You can monitor the run using KFP UI.

 ### Exercise  3 - Authoring the CI/CD workflow that builds and deploy the KFP training pipeline

+In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys the KFP pipeline.
+The **Cloud Build** configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
+The custom builder, which you build in the first part of the exercise, encapsulates **KFP SDK**.

 1. Create a **Cloud Build** custom builder that encapsulates KFP CLI.
 ```
 cd Lab-11-KFP-CAIP/cicd/kfp-cli
 ./build.sh
 ```
-2. The instructor will walk you through  the Cloud Build configuration in:
+2. Follow the instructor who will walk you through  the Cloud Build configuration in:
 ```
 Lab-11-KFP-CAIP/cicd/cloudbuild.yaml
 ```
 3. Update the `build_pipeline.sh` script in the `Lab-11-KFP-CAIP/cicd` folder with your KFP inverting proxy host.
 You can retrieve the inverting proxy host name from the `inverse-proxy-config` ConfigMap.
 It will be under the `Hostname` key.
-4. Trigger the CI/CD build:
+4. Manually trigger the CI/CD build:
 ```
 ./build_pipeline.sh
 ```
 ### Exercise 4 - Setting up GitHub integration
+In this exercise you integrate your CI/CD workflow with **GitHub**, using [Cloud Build GitHub App](https://github.com/marketplace/google-cloud-build).
+You will set up a trigger that starts the CI/CD workflow when a new tag is applied to the **GitHub** repo managing the KFP pipeline source code.
+You will use a fork of this repo during the exercise.

-1. Fork this repo
+1. [Follow the GitHub documentation](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to fork this repo
 2. Install **Cloud Build App** and connect your GitHub repository to your Google Cloud project following the [Installing the Cloud Build App](https://cloud.google.com/cloud-build/docs/create-github-app-triggers) section  of the **Creating GitHub app triggers** article.
 3. Create a new trigger on your repo by selecting the **Add trigger**  from the menu of actions:
 ![Add trigger](../images/add_trigger.png)